Abhinav-gupta-123/Environment/README.md

 ## 🙋‍♂️ Maintainer

-Maintained by **\[https://github.com/Abhinav-gupta-123]**, an AIML enthusiast sharing a powerful dev environment for real-world AI/ML projects.
+Maintained by **\[Abhinav Gupta]**, an AIML enthusiast sharing a powerful dev environment for real-world AI/ML projects.
 🔁 **Follow this repo for weekly updates and improvements.**

 ---